kovidgoyal/calibre/manual/faq.rst

 to your device to open with whatever ebook reading software you have on your android device.

-Some reading programs support browsing the Calibre library directly.
-For example, in Aldiko, click My Catalogs, then + to add a catalog, then give the catalog a title such as "Calibre" and provide the URL listed above.
-You can now browse the Calibre library and download directly into the reading software.
+Some reading programs support browsing the calibre library directly.
+For example, in Aldiko, click My Catalogs, then + to add a catalog, then give the catalog a title such as "calibre" and provide the URL listed above.
+You can now browse the calibre library and download directly into the reading software.

 Can I access my calibre books using the web browser in my Kindle or other reading device?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~